 Don’t let illness or injury ruin your family vacation.
 An illness or injury during a trip is stressful, especially if you’re not prepared to handle it.
 If you plan ahead you can prepare some supplies and information to address medical problems without the stress.

 Pack health and safety items

-Dr. Kristin Whitaker, a Marshfield Clinic family medicine physician, recommends bringing first aid supplies, prescription and over-the-counter medications, and medical information to help your family handle minor and serious medical problems.
+Dr. Kristin Whitaker, a Marshfield Clinic Health System family medicine physician, recommends bringing first aid supplies, prescription and over-the-counter medications, and medical information to help your family handle minor and serious medical problems.

 Check with your airline for information about how to travel with medications and where to store them in-flight.

 Motion sickness, traveler’s diarrhea and dehydration are common ailments that strike travelers on a plane, cruise or other travel destinations.

-Whitaker recommended taking these steps to reduce your chance of an illness while on vacation:
+Whitaker recommended taking these steps to reduce your chance of an illness while on a family vacation:

 - Eat a light meal before traveling to prevent motion sickness.

 - Check the Centers for Disease Control and Prevention website for information on drinking water conditions at your destination.
 Boil drinking water or use bottled water if the water supply is questionable.